karthiksuki/RAG-Federal-Register-Bot/README.md

 Retrieval-Augmented Generation (RAG) system designed to allow users to interact with the Federal Register dataset via a natural language interface.
 The system integrates a local LLM (Qwen 0.5B via Ollama), semantic search using FAISS, and a daily-updated MySQL database, enabling accurate and up-to-date responses based on real government publications.

 # Features
-`Agentic Chat System:` Users can ask natural language questions; the LLM responds using tools (function calls) instead of directly querying APIs.
+`Agentic Chat System:` Users can ask natural language questions; the LLM responds using tools (function calls) instead of directly querying APIs

-`Data Pipeline:` Automatically fetches and processes documents from the Federal Register API and stores them in a local MySQL database.
+`Data Pipeline:` Automatically fetches and processes documents from the Federal Register API and stores them in a local MySQL database

-`Semantic Search:` Uses SentenceTransformers + FAISS to find the most relevant documents.
+`Semantic Search:` Uses SentenceTransformers + FAISS to find the most relevant documents

-`Local LLM Inference:` Uses **Qwen 0.5B** model through the Ollama platform `Streamlit UI:` User interface to chat with the agent in real time.
+`Local LLM Inference:` Uses **Qwen 0.5B** model through the Ollama platform

+`Streamlit UI:` User interface to chat with the agent in real time

 # Tech Stack